AglayaInnovation/chassis-frontend/packages/hooks/README.md

-# useNavigationHistory
+# @aglaya/hooks

-A React hook for tracking navigation history in Next.js applications with timestamps and filtering capabilities.
+A collection of reusable React hooks for common functionality in modern web applications.

 ## Installation